Warnings about online harassment

 by Mona Pereth

-To all autistic people, especially women, and to all parents of autistic children:
+To all autistic people, especially women and LGBTQ+ people, and to all parents of autistic children:

 A major, growing, but under-reported problem these days is online bullying / harassment -- often with real-world consequences.